gao-hongnan/omniverse/omniverse/software_engineering/serving/restful_api/application_banking.md

     account = relationship("Account", back_populates="transactions")
 ```

-The `Account` and `Transaction` models define the schema for the `accounts` and
+To this end, the `Account` and `Transaction` models define the schema for the
-`transactions` tables, respectively, in our relational database.
-They also
+`accounts` and `transactions` tables, respectively, in our relational database.
-establish the relationship between these tables, facilitating easy access and
-navigation between associated records.

 ## Populate the Database